 Yes, you can access on any device.
 There is also a Mobile App for iOS and Android: http://labarchives.kayako.com/Knowledgebase/List/Index/226/7-la-mobile-a...

 AWS Hosted Solution; Reviewed by Information Security.
 Backup & Disaster Recovery Plans supported by Vendor

 No, you can export data to PDF or HTML.
 More information about offline notebooks: http://labarchives.kayako.com/Knowledgebase/Article/View/53/0/68-create-offline-notebook

 Is it HIPAA compliant?
 Can I enter PII or PHI data into LabArchives?

-Yes.
-LAbArchives is validated by ERIS / EDC Support team to ensure it meets HIPAA Compliance.
-LabArchvies is also assessed by the Partners Information Security Risk Assessment Team to ensure compliance with all Partners HealthCare policies.
+Yes, you can enter PII or PHI into LabArchives.
+LabArchives is validated by ERIS / EDC Support team to ensure it meets HIPAA Compliance.
+LabArchives is also assessed by the Partners Information Security Risk Assessment Team to ensure compliance with all Partners HealthCare policies.
 We also have a Business Associates Agreement in place with the Vendor.

 There is concern when using a commercial software vendor in that access and continued use is dependent on the company's support and financial health.
 What is the long term plan with this vendor?

 Partners has a multi-year contract with LabArchives which includes contingency planning.
 The vendor has been reviewed and vetted through contracts, security and research management.The formats and data saves are not proprietary formats, they are HTML and PDF.
 All data is owned and will always be accessible by Partners.